planetarypy/package-template/CONTRIBUTING.rst

 Get Started!
 ------------

 Ready to contribute?
-Here's how to set up `cookiecutter-pypackage` for local development.
+Here's how to set up `planetarypy/package-template` for local development.
 Please note this documentation assumes you already have `virtualenv` and `Git` installed and ready to go.

-1. Fork the `cookiecutter-pypackage` repo on GitHub.
+1. Fork the `planetarypy/package-template` repo on GitHub.

 ::